lgathumbi/mine-personal-website/README.md

 # **Mine Personal Website**
 Welcome to my personal portfolio website!
 This site showcases my skills, projects, and provides a way to connect with me.
 ## **Project overview -Feature**
--Introduction to who I am
+- Introduction to who I am
--Showcases my projects
+- Showcases my projects
--Has a contact section
+- Has a contact section
+## **Technologies used**
+- HTML
+- CSS